 Where Are the Snowy Owls?
 Find One Near You

-And remember: You can always go out and find a snowy owl yourself!
+And remember: You can always go out and try to find a snowy owl yourself!
 These birds favor treeless habitats that resemble their Arctic tundra home: grasslands, coastal dunes, and other large, open expanses.
 Watch for them perched atop fence posts or sitting directly on the ground.

 Bird Watcher’s Digest wants to remind all observers to please keep a respectful distance between yourself and any owls encountered in the field.
 By the time these birds reach the lower 48, they are exhausted and hungry.
 They do not need the added stress of close human interaction.
 In many cases, a spotting scope will be required to view and/or photograph the birds.
 Please enjoy snowy owls from a distance.

 To learn more about snowy owl migration, check out Project SNOWstorm, a conservation effort co-founded by BWD columnist Scott Weidensaul.